 The Gold Plates

-“Why not just show them to everyone?” one character asked.
-Smith responded that they were gold and thieves would want to steal them (duh!).
-Indeed, one night the Smith family were forced to cause a ruckus to disrupt prowlers who were searching in the barn, shooting bullets over their heads.
-Joseph, meanwhile, kept the plates covered during the entire time he possessed them because, he said, he was commanded by the angel to not let anyone see the sacred writings.
+“Why not just show them to everyone?” someone in the movie asked.
+Of course, these were gold plates and thieves would want to steal them (duh!).
+Indeed, one night the Smith family caused a ruckus to disrupt prowlers who were searching for the plates in the barn, dispersing only when bullets were shot over their heads.
+Joseph, meanwhile, kept the plates covered during the entire time he possessed them because, he said, the angel told him not to let anyone see the sacred writings.

 How much would plates like these have weighed?
 Unfortunately, the movie gives the wrong impression that the plates did not weigh more than 40-50 pounds, which is what the president of the Interpreter Foundation, Dr. Daniel Peterson, believes is true.
 To the contrary, the dense plates (measuring at 6 x 4 x 6, Smith said) would have weighed much more.
 At a sixth of a cubit foot, and with gold at 1200 pounds per cubit foot, they would have tipped the scale at about 200 pounds!

 Over the years, Mormon scholars have theorized that the plates were “golden” (with the appearance of gold) but not pure gold.
-It has been suggested by BYU scholars that the plates could have been “tumbaga,” a South American alloy that would have drastically lowered the weight.
-To use Tumaga, though, eliminates the possibility that the Book of Mormon lands were in North America.
-Others have suggested that there were large air gaps between the plates, as depicted in the movie.
+It has been suggested by BYU scholars that the plates might have been “tumbaga,” a South American alloy that would have drastically lowered the weight.
+If they were made of tumaga, though, this disallows the possibility that the Book of Mormon lands were located in North America.
+Other apologists have suggested that there were large air gaps between the plates, as depicted in the movie.
 However, two-thirds of the plates were supposedly “sealed” with a strip across the pages to prevent anyone from looking at them.
 Thus, only the top two inches could have had these air gaps.
-Apologists like Peterson fully realize that no human could run with this amount of weight for several miles while climbing over logs, sliding down slippery hills, and fighting off attackers.
+Apologists like Peterson fully realize that no human could run with this amount of weight for several miles while climbing over logs, sliding down slippery hills, and fighting off persistent attackers.
 Thus, they have to do whatever they can to bring the weight down.
-Even if the plates were “just” 50 pounds, he actor portraying Smith unrealistically portrays a Heisman Trophy candidate and handles even this difficult weight with ease!
+Even if the plates were “just” 50 pounds, the actor portraying Smith unrealistically portrays a Heisman Trophy candidate and handles even this difficult weight with ease!
 Exhausted after his run through the woods, Smith opens the front door and his sister takes the covered plates from him with no help.
 Who would have imagined that the Smith family were weightlifters!

 To their credit, however, the producer did not suggest that Joseph Smith was a “buff farm boy” who naturally carried the plates, nor did they use the word “miracle,” as some Latter-days insist.
-These are arguments too often used by LDS people who realize the impossibility of carrying such tremendous weight.
+These are arguments too often used by those who realize the impossibility of anyone having the ability to carry such tremendous weight.

 There is much more that can be said about the weight of the gold plates, but I won’t bog this review down with all the details.
 For a good overall look at this topic, visit The Problem with the Gold Plates in the Book of Mormon published in the Christian Research Journal and written by Bill McKeever.